TrillAppTeam/trill/mobile/README.md

 - Fix overflowing review tiles
 - Dropdown UIs
 - Animations for everything (e.g. fading out when something is deleted, swipe to delete listen later)
+- Refresh user page when navigating back from some pages

 ---